GPII/universal/documentation/AuthServer.md

 ### APIs

 #### Request an access token (POST /access_token)
 * **description**: Returns an access token.
 Requesting an access token is the first step of using Resource Owner GPII Key Grant.
-This access token will be used in the following http request that retrieves or updates user settings.
+This access token is required by http requests that retrieve or update user settings.
 * **route:** `/access_token`
 * **body:**
     - `grant_type`: Must be "password"